Violent Crimes (song): Composition and lyrics

-Piercing the silence as the song begins to wind down, Nicki Minaj's vocals on the outro consist of a voice recording, in which she semi-speaks, paying reference to lyrics rapped by West in reference to her earlier in the song.
+Piercing the silence as the song begins to wind down, Nicki Minaj's vocals on the outro consist of a voice recording in which she semi-speaks, paying reference to lyrics rapped by West in reference to her earlier in the song.
 It had been rumored for West to be shading Taylor Swift by including the voice recording, since the outro suggests that Nicki Minaj had already approved West's lyrics about her before being featured on the song.
-The voice recording was interpreted as shade by some because a phone conversation posted by Kardashian between West and Swift in 2016 revealed that he had Swift's approval to mention her in the single "Famous", despite Swift saying she was be blindsided by it at the time.
-Kelli Boyle from Elite Daily described West as shading Swift "in the most blink-and-you'll-miss-it way possible".
+The voice recording was interpreted as shade by some because a phone conversation posted by Kardashian between West and Swift in 2016 revealed that he had Swift's approval to mention her in the single "Famous," despite Swift saying she was blindsided by it at the time.
+Kelli Boyle from Elite Daily described West as shading Swift "in the most blink-and-you'll-miss-it way possible."